placidmoon1/Learning-Programming-Langauges/Learning Java/Basic Syntax/Ch. 4 Classes & Objects.md

 //The sum is 7.
 ```
 ### Objects
-Objects can be created by Classname Objectname = new Classname().
-For instance, Animal dog = new Animal(); To acess a method, you use the dot method; for instance dog.bark() references the bark() method onto the "dog" object.
+An object is an instance of a class.
+You use the new operator to create an object.
+For instance, an object can be created by Classname Objectname = new Classname().
+Or, Animal dog = new Animal().
+To acess a method, you use the dot operator (.); for instance dog.bark() references the bark() method onto the "dog" object.

 i.e.
 ```java